tmorehouse/hashids.vba/README.md

     a single number, an array of numbers if it decrypted a set, or Null if given bad input.
 You should use a variable of type Variant for receiving the return value(s).

+    An optional 2nd boolean parameter can be passed to `Decode` to force the value(s) to always be returned as an array, even when there is only one number in the encoded set:

+    `numbers = hid.Decode(hash,True)`

     _decrypt()_ is an alias for this method, for compatibility with v0.3.x hashids.js API.